 - Target fiscal year: FY2023 (fiscal year of Reiwa 5)

 - New energy efficiency standards: Values derived from the calculation formula by category shown in the table below

-The new energy conservation standards expect magnetic disk units with high energy consumption to improve the energy consumption efficiency by about 68% compared with the actual values (on a shipment basis) in FY2015.
+The new energy efficiency standards expect magnetic disk units with high energy consumption to improve the energy consumption efficiency by about 68% compared with the actual values (on a shipment basis) in FY2015.
 “Magnetic disk units with high energy consumption” refer to those on which “12 or more” disk drives can be mounted and in which the external dimensions of the disk drives have structures containing 3.5-inch disk drives, i.e., those with a width of over 75mm.

 |Number of mountable disk drives||Styles and performance of disk drives